-Acquisitions involve operational and financial risks and acquisitions may result in unforeseen risks and hidden liabilities for the Group Acquisitions involve a number of inherent operational and financial risks.
-For example, some or all of the expected benefits and synergies of the Group's past and/or future acquisitions may not be realized, and there can be no assurance that any future acquisition will achieve the Group's net sales targets or other estimated benefits.
-The Group may fail in the valuation of any new acquisition targets, lose its customers or employees as a result of unsuccessful consolidation of acquired companies and businesses and the Group may not be successful in introducing and implementing Group-wide policies and control and information technology systems into the acquired targets (see also "Risk Factors - The Group may fail in integrating the acquired businesses into its existing organization in a manner that supports the Group's business strategy").
+Acquisitions involve operational and financial risks and acquisitions may result in unforeseen risks and hidden liabilities for the Group Acquisitions (including the acquisition of Sefbo Holding AS in Norway signed on 20 September 2023 and expected to close during the fourth quarter of this year, the "Acquisition") involve a number of inherent operational and financial risks.
+For example, some or all of the expected benefits and synergies of the Group's past and/or future acquisitions may not be realised, and there can be no assurance that any future acquisition will achieve the Group's net sales targets or other estimated benefits.
+The Group may fail in the valuation of any new acquisition targets, lose its customers or employees as a result of unsuccessful consolidation of acquired companies and businesses and the Group may not be successful in introducing and implementing Group-wide policies and control and information technology systems into the acquired targets (see also "Risk Factors - The Group may fail in integrating the acquired businesses into its existing organisation in a manner that supports the Group's business strategy").